JetBrains/compose-multiplatform-ios-android-template/README.md

 2. On the **iOS** tab, choose the **App** template.
 Click **Next**.
 3. Specify the product name and keep other settings default.
 Click **Next**.
 4. Select where to store the project on your computer and click **Create**.
 You'll see an app that displays "Hello, world!" on the device screen.
-5. At the top of your Xcode screen, click on a device name near the **Run** button.
+5. At the top of your Xcode screen, click on the device name near the **Run** button.
-6. Plug in your device to the computer.
+6. Plug your device into the computer.
 You'll see this device in the list of run options.
 7. Choose your device and click **Run**.

 </details>